haje01/wzdat/docs/install.rst

 Regular
 -------
 WzDat requires compliant solution & project to use it as data analysis system.
-If this is your first time to setup WzDat, visit Tutorial_ page to get aquaint with solution & project.
+If this is your first time to setup WzDat, visit :ref:`Tutorial <tutorial>` page to get aquaint with solution & project.

 After you are done with the solution & project, clone ``wzdat-sys`` and build local docker image.